Games & Quizzes

 /ˈfəNG(k)SH(ə)n/

 activity natural to or purpose of person or thing.
-Social events or parties, such as weddings.
+Mathematical operations used in calculations.
 To be operating, working or achieving its purpose.

 /ˈpäsəb(ə)l/